 A severe impact of climate change is related with a structural reduction of water availability, affecting the productivity of EDP's hydro generation.
 The adjustment of EDP's generation portfolio is already in place and will increase the resilience to water risks.

+EDP's strategy for the next years will focus on a diversified generation portfolio in terms of technologies and geographies.
+EDP accumulated net expansion investment for the period of 2021-2025 in renewables is ~ EUR 19 bn, i.e. ~EUR 3.8 bn per year, distributed across diversified markets and technologies.
+EDP's Strategic Update 2021-2015 investments in new generation capacity are also diversified: addition of 20 GW (40% solar, 51% wind on-shore and offshore, 7% solar DG and 2% storage) 45% of which in North America, 35% in EU,15% in Latin America and 5% in rest of world.

-According with EDP's strategic update of 2019-2022, the strategy for the next years will be focused on the diversification of generation by technology (investing mostly in new wind and solar, thus reducing the exposure to hydro - 7.2GW of renewable capacity additions, ~98% wind & solar) and by geography (expanding in North America, Latin America and Europe).
-EDP already started pursuing this strategy, through the sale in 2018 of small-hydro power plants, and the sale of other hydro assets announced in late 2019, reinvesting in other geographies and technologies.
+EDP already started pursuing this strategy, through the sale in 2018 of small-hydro power plants, and the sale of other hydro assets announced in late 2019, reinvesting in other geographies and technologies, reducing exposure to water risks and increase EDP's portfolio resilience.